arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Post Filter

-It is possible to filter timeline posts as well, whenever you access the timeline then it will list just posts that match the filter pattern.
+It is possible to filter group posts as well, whenever you access the group then it will list just posts that match the filter pattern.

-For such just access the timeline then click on Filter at the timeline menu:
+For such just access the group then click on Filter at the group menu:

 ![post-filter-0](/static/site_app/help/post-filter-0.png)